From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Methodology

 \subsection{Phase 1: Diagnostic Probing}

 Static repair often fails due to a lack of visibility into the execution state.
 To overcome this, the Probe Agent uses diagnostic instrumentation to expose internal variable states.

-\textbf{Targeted Variable Identification.} Rather than randomly probing the codebase, the agent analyzes the failing test ($T_{\text{fail}}$) and the stack trace to identify the suspicious location ($L_{\text{loc}}$) and critical variables ($V_{\text{crit}}$).
+\textbf{Targeted Variable Identification.} Rather than randomly probing the codebase, the agent analyzes {the benchmark-provided target method, failure-triggering test names, and error messages} to identify critical variables ($V_{\text{crit}}$) {within the target method}.
 These variables, such as loop counters, conditional flags, or buffer indices, are selected based on their potential to reveal the error state.
 For instance, in the Compress-26 case, the agent identifies the return value of \texttt{input.skip()} as the key variable determining control flow.

-\textbf{Safe Instrumentation Strategy.} Guided by this analysis, the agent modifies the Abstract Syntax Tree (AST) to inject logging statements.
-To ensure the instrumentation process itself does not introduce secondary errors (e.g., compilation failures), the agent adheres to a strict safety protocol: all injected probes are encapsulated within defensive \texttt{try-catch} blocks.
-Furthermore, the system employs an adaptive rollback mechanism.
-If an injected probe causes a compilation error, the agent automatically reverts the code to its original state and retries with adjusted parameters, ensuring the build remains stable.
+{The Probe Agent does not generate runtime facts or repair the program in this phase.
+It only selects variables and generates an instrumented method.
+The runtime observations are produced by building and executing the instrumented program against the failure-triggering tests in the Universal Execution Sandbox.}

+\textbf{Safe Instrumentation Strategy.} {In our implementation, the Probe Agent acts as a recorder rather than a fixer.
+It only inserts logging statements around suspicious locations while keeping the original program logic unchanged.
+The logging code follows a fixed \texttt{try-catch} template to record selected variable values and handle possible logging exceptions.}

+{After generating the instrumented method, \textsc{TraceRepair} compiles the instrumented project in the Universal Execution Sandbox before collecting traces.
+If the compilation fails, the modification is rolled back and the Probe Agent generates a new instrumentation.
+This process ensures that only valid instrumentation is used for trace collection.}

 \textbf{Trace Volume Management.} Runtime execution traces, particularly those emerging from loops or deep recursion, can rapidly exceed the context window limits of LLMs.
 To mitigate this without losing diagnostic fidelity, \textsc{TraceRepair} implements a \textit{Tail-Biased Truncation} strategy.